 of future crisis, and, in many cases, prevents homelessness.

-Emergency Direct Assistance: Provided through social
+Emergency Direct Assistance in Northeast Ohio: Provided through social

 workers or family service workers at the Corps community locations.
 The staff provides service to needy individuals and families with